 I recommend taking one of the traditional ferries as part of the experience but be quick during busy days to snaffle one of the outside seats on the sunny side.

-Travel time from Sydney CBD: 90 minutes by car/2 hours by train
+Travel time from Sydney CBD: 90 minutes by car or two hours by train

 At the western fringe of Sydney are the foothills of the magnificent Blue Mountains.